dylanesque/Cheatsheets/css.md

 - Go with either pixels or percentages for width or height, depending on the needs of your application.

 - Prefer hsl for colors.

+- Use `em` ONLY when you need a property to scale directly with font-size.

 # Variables